-- IS1. analyse, critically evaluate and produce sound synthesis of the interrelating issues concerned with building surveying - IS2. use information proficiently and materials from a variety of sources - IS3. transfer learning study skills to new fields of the programme discipline - IS4. apply technical, economic, legal and other knowledge, theories and concepts to a diverse range of practical issues and problems - IS5. make critical judgements about the merits of differing approaches to problem solving - IS6. expose the strengths and weaknesses of technical and legal solutions, make and present a reasoned choice between them and offer alternatives
+IS1. analyse, critically evaluate and produce sound synthesis of the interrelating issues concerned with building and real estate surveying;

+IS2. use information proficiently and materials from a variety of sources;

+IS3. transfer learning study skills to new fields of the programme discipline;

+IS4. apply technical, economic, legal and other knowledge, theories and concepts to a diverse range of practical issues and problems related in particular to the residential sector;

+IS5. make reflective and critical judgements about the merits of differing approaches to problem solving;

+IS6. expose the strengths and weaknesses of technical and legal solutions, make and present a reasoned choice between them and offer alternatives.